ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-gen-common.md

         > Setting these values enables display of GPIO traffic for GPIO line 0 on the SO0 channel.
 Optionally add any additional GPIO lines to display.
         >
-        > The **GPIO to Display** control specifies GPIO lines to display on the GPIO Timestamps Waveform after the acquisition completes.
+        > The **GPIO to Display** control specifies GPIO lines to display on the GPIO Timestamps Waveform after the generation completes.
 Timestamps for GPIO lines not included in the **GPIO to Display** array are logged, but not displayed.

     - Select **SO0 Serializer** from the **GPIO Bank Select** drop down menu.